Tony Bennett: 1990–2006: Established career

-Accolades came to Bennett.
-For his contribution to the recording industry, Tony Bennett was given a star on the Hollywood Walk of Fame at 1560 Vine Street.
+For his contribution to the recording industry, Bennett was given a star on the Hollywood Walk of Fame at 1560 Vine Street.
 Bennett was inducted into the Big Band and Jazz Hall of Fame in 1997, was awarded the Grammy Lifetime Achievement Award in 2001, and received a lifetime achievement award from the American Society of Composers, Authors and Publishers (ASCAP) in 2002.
-In 2002, Q magazine named Tony Bennett in its list of the "50 Bands To See Before You Die".
+In 2002, Q magazine named Bennett in its list of the "50 Bands To See Before You Die".
 On December 4, 2005, Bennett was the recipient of a Kennedy Center Honor.
 Later, a theatrical musical revue of his songs, called I Left My Heart: A Salute to the Music of Tony Bennett was created and featured some of his best-known songs such as "I Left My Heart in San Francisco", "Because of You", and "Wonderful".
 The following year, Bennett was inducted into the Long Island Music Hall of Fame.

-Bennett frequently donates his time to charitable causes, to the extent that he is sometimes nicknamed "Tony Benefit".
-In April 2002, he joined Michael Jackson, Chris Tucker and former President Bill Clinton in a fundraiser for the Democratic National Committee at New York City's Apollo Theater.
-He has also recorded public service announcements for Civitan International.
+Bennett frequently donated his time to charitable causes, to the extent that he was sometimes nicknamed "Tony Benefit".
+In April 2002, he joined Michael Jackson, Chris Tucker, and former President Bill Clinton in a fundraiser for the Democratic National Committee at New York City's Apollo Theater.
+He also recorded public service announcements for Civitan International.

-Danny Bennett continues to be Tony's manager while Dae Bennett is a recording engineer who has worked on a number of Tony's projects and who opened Bennett Studios in Englewood, New Jersey in 2001, now shuttered due to the downturn of major label budgets combined with skyrocketing overhead.
-Tony's younger daughter Antonia is an aspiring jazz singer who opens shows for her father.
+Danny Bennett continued to be Tony's manager while Dae Bennett is a recording engineer who worked on a number of Tony's projects and who opened Bennett Studios in Englewood, New Jersey in 2001, now shuttered due to the downturn of major label budgets combined with skyrocketing overhead.
+Tony's younger daughter Antonia is an aspiring jazz singer who opened shows for her father.